SimonEnsemble/PoreMatMod.jl/docs/src/manual/inputs.md

 ## Crystal structures

 Accepted file formats for crystal structures (containing atomic coordinates and unit cell information) are `.cif` and `.cssr`.
+See [here](https://en.wikipedia.org/wiki/Crystallographic_Information_File) for information about CIF files.

 Crystal structure files (`.cif`, `.cssr`) are read from the path `rc[:paths][:crystals]`.